 Piedmont Dispute Resolution Center (PDRC) plays an important role in helping to build and maintain healthy local communities by providing free or very reduced cost mediation and restorative justice services.
 Founded in 1990 by a group of civic-minded citizens, the Center’s services promote the peaceful resolution of conflicts.
-The Center serves the counties of Culpeper, Fauquier, Loudoun, Madison, Prince William, Rappahannock, Spotsylvania, Stafford and the Cities of Manassas and Manassas Park and surrounding areas.
+The Center serves the counties of Caroline, Culpeper, Fauquier, Loudoun, Madison, Prince William, Rappahannock, Spotsylvania, Stafford and the Cities of Manassas and Manassas Park and surrounding areas.
 Its mediation, restorative justice, multi-party facilitation services and trainings are available to individuals, families, businesses, organizations, churches and communities-at-large.

 Our Mission Statement: PDRC is a non-profit organization whose mission is to provide dispute resolution and restorative justice information, education and community services.

 For the seventh year in a row, PDRC is proud to be a participant in the Neighborhood Assistance Program (NAP).
 Click here to see how this program works and how you can receive up to 65% state tax credit.

 Please click to read PDRC’s 2019 Impact Report